What you need to know

 Projects can be focused on any facet of undergraduate education, but priority will be given to those that:

-Resources are intended primarily for faculty-led initiatives, with the understanding that they may also involve non-faculty participants.
-Funding requests may include faculty and/or TA summer salary, UROPs, and materials/books, as well as limited equipment.
-We do not fund teaching release, conference expenses or travel, graduate student tuition, honoraria, guest travel or lodging, or RA positions.
+Resources are intended primarily for faculty-led initiatives, with the understanding that such initiatives may also involve non-faculty participants.
+Funding requests may include faculty and TA summer salary and EB, UROPs, materials and books, and some equipment.
+We do not typically fund overhead, teaching release, conference expenses or travel, graduate student tuition, honoraria, guest travel or lodging, or RA positions.

 Proposals for multi-year projects are accepted, but grants are made on a year-by-year basis.
 The review committee looks favorably on projects that share costs with departments or other entities.